 - Don’t panic sell, just don’t do it

 - Listen to JL Collins video

 Before the bear market in 2020, we did not have an IPS.
 It was our first bear market and we saw our portfolio take a 6-figure nosedive.
 It was emotional and I almost let it get the best of me.
 If I had sold my positions when I thought about it, I would have locked in those losses.
-If it continued to fall, I wouldn’t briefly pat myself on the back, but I would’ve kept on waiting for it to fall lower.
+If it continued to fall, I would have briefly pat myself on the back, but I would have kept on waiting for it to fall lower.
 If it climbed up, I would’ve thought it would return to its lows eventually.
-With timing the market, you have to be correct twice and it’s hard being correct one, so why do it.
+With timing the market, you have to be correct twice and it’s hard enough being correct once, so why do it in the first place?

 I’m sure you hate second-guessing yourself as much as I do.
-I’ve committed my plan to paper and it feels so much better.
+My wife and I have committed our plan to paper and it feels so much better.
 If you want to do the same, I created a template for you to work from.
 Even better, it comes with a bank of statements to get you started.

 FREE INVESTMENT POLICY TEMPLATE